mokimokheonpark/Puzzle-Bobble/README.md

 ## License

-This project is licensed under the MIT License.
+The project is licensed under the MIT License.